 If you are describing the limitations of the individual, it will be crucial to provide examples of how ADHD has hindered their mental functions in profound and constant ways.

 Can an Adult with ADHD Qualify For The Disability Tax Credit?

 As we’ve mentioned in previous sections, applying for the Disability Tax Credit with ADHD as an adult can be very difficult- but not impossible.

 We’ve already established that ADHD is a chronic, life-long condition.
-The challenge applying as an adult is proving the severity of the condition and the ways the individual’s mental functioning are affected to a disabling degree.
+The challenge of applying as an adult is proving the severity of the condition and the ways the individual’s mental functioning is affected to a disabling degree.

-To quote Wayne O-Brien, a professional with Seeds Of Hope and Adult diagnosed with ADHD:
+To quote Wayne O-Brien, a professional with Seeds Of Hope and an Adult diagnosed with ADHD:

 As an example, if an affected adult struggles to remember bill payments, even after setting up reminders, or fails to keep vital appointments such as jobs shifts, or takes an inordinate amount of time to complete a necessary task, like balancing a cheque book, their ADHD symptoms may make them “markedly restricted” in the “mental functions necessary for everyday life” in the areas of adaptive functioning (mental transactions), memory, and goal-setting/problem solving/judgment.

 Okay- so you know what ADHD is, and how it can affect the sufferer.